 - If you use it with one single argument, e.g.,

 range(10), we get a range object containing the numbers 0 to 9.
-So, if you call range with one argument, this argument will be interpreted as the max or stop value of the range, but it is excluded from the range.
+So, if you call range with one argument, this argument will be interpreted as the stop value of the range, but it is excluded from the range.

 - You can also call the